Emotional Amber Heard testifies Johnny Depp slapped her when she laughed at tattoo | Entertainment

 I just stared at him."
 Heard said he slapped her twice more and said "you think it's funny, bitch?"
 Depp, 58, testified earlier in the trial that he never hit Heard and that she was the one who was the abuser in their relationship.
 The star of the "Pirates of the Caribbean" films and others is suing Heard, 36, for $50 million, saying she defamed him when she claimed she was a victim of domestic abuse.

-"Aquaman" actress Amber Heard choked back tears on Wednesday as she told a Virginia jury that her ex-husband Johnny Depp slapped her when she laughed at the writing on one of his tattoos.
-Heard took the witness stand for the first time in a U.S. defamation case brought by Depp, saying the actors had a "magical" relationship until it turned violent.
+"Aquaman" actress Amber Heard choked back tears on Wednesday as she told a Virginia jury that her ex-husband Johnny Depp physically abused her multiple times, starting when he slapped her after she laughed at the writing on one of his tattoos.
+Heard took the witness stand for the first time in a widely followed U.S. defamation case brought by Depp, saying the actors had a "magical" relationship until it turned violent.

 Depp's first physical outburst, Heard said, came after she asked what was written on one of his faded tattoos.
 She said he replied "wino," and she laughed, thinking it was a joke.
 "He slapped me across the face," Heard said.
 "I didn't know what was going on.
 I just stared at him."